aleidaroque/CSE118/Project 1: Signal Conditioning and Filtering/README.md

-# ECE 118 Project 1: Signal Conditioning and Filtering
+# Project 1: Signal Conditioning and Filtering

 **ECE118 - Introduction to Mechatronics**
 **University of California, Santa Cruz**